theknowmadic/rock_paper_scissors/README.md

 In this project I will demonstrate the following skills:

-- Using basic JavaScript to code a basic rock paper scissors game.
+- Using fundamental JavaScript to code a basic rock paper scissors game played in the console.